 Its healthy fats make it a perfect protein for the keto diet meal plan.
 Meanwhile, the benefits of salmon nutrition promote the health of your entire body, including your brain, bones, heart, eyes, skin and cells.

-- 2 large free-range eggs: 14 grams of protein
+- 2 large grade A eggs (101 grams) contains 12 grams of protein

-Did you know that eggs are one of the best low-carb, high-protein foods since they have a complete amino acid profile, plus healthy fats?
+Did you know that eggs are one of the best high-protein, low-carb foods since they have a complete amino acid profile, plus healthy fats?
 That means eggs contain all nine of the essential amino acids that we need to get from our food.

 Add eggs to your diet to boost your heart health, aid in weight loss, prevent metabolic syndrome and boost skin health.